Flask-Tenants/flask-tenants/SECURITY.md

 ## Supported Versions

-As of April 2024 (and until this document is updated), only the v0.4.x releases of Flask-Tenants are supported for updates and bug fixes.
+As of July 2024 (and until this document is updated), only the v0.5.x releases of Flask-Tenants are supported for updates and bug fixes.
 Any previous versions are currently not supported and users are advised to use them "at their own risk".

 ## Reporting a Vulnerability